New And Improved Recipe With Vegan Option! Check For Changes Below–these are like true Southern Biscuits in Gravy!

 - 2 teaspoons baking powder (Hain brand is grain-free)

 - 1/2 teaspoon baking soda

 - 1/4 cup chilled butter (or Earth Balance Spread for dairy-free)

 - 1/4 cup + 1 tablespoon milk (soy, almond or coconut milk for vegan)

 - *2 additional tablespoons butter, melted for brushing over the top.

 FOR THE GRAVY:

-- 1 cup cooked, drained sausage, chopped.
+- 1 cup cooked, drained vegan or regular sausage, chopped.
 (Save drippings if preferred, see below).

 - 1/2 teaspoon salt